ASE-Workshop-2023/tutorial/_episodes/09-electronic-structure.md

 ---

 > ## Code connection
-> In this chapter we will use [Quantum Espresso](https://www.quantum-espresso.org/) to calculate the electronic structure (bandstructure and density of states) of silicon.
+> In this episode we will use [Quantum Espresso](https://www.quantum-espresso.org/) to calculate the electronic structure (bandstructure and density of states) of silicon.
 We will analyse and plot the electronic structure using `ase.dft` and `ase.spectrum`.
 {: .callout}

 ### We now have all the tools in place to calculate electronic structure properties